Federal Student Loan Consolidation

 Loan Consolidation Application Process

 There is no fee to apply for a Direct Consolidation Loan, and the application process is relatively easy.
-You can apply online at StudentLoans.gov or download the forms, print and fill them out, and mail the application through the U.S. mail.
+You can apply online at StudentLoans.gov or download the forms, print and fill them out, and mail the application.
 The online application process consists of five steps:

 - Choose your loan and loan servicer.